Sparse Semidefinite Programs with Guaranteed Near-Linear Time Complexity via Dualized Clique Tree Conversion: Introduction

 \subsection{Contributions}

 In this paper, we show that the density of the overlap constraints can be fully addressed using the \emph{dualization} technique of Löfberg~\cite{lofberg2009dualize}.
-By dualizing the reformulation generated by clique tree conversion, the overlap constraints are guaranteed to contribute $\Theta(\omega^{4}n)$ nonzero elements to the normal matrix.
+By dualizing the reformulation generated by clique tree conversion, the overlap constraints are guaranteed to contribute $O(\omega^{4}n)$ nonzero elements to the normal matrix.
 Moreover, these nonzero elements appear with a block sparsity pattern that coincides with the adjacency matrix of a tree.
-Under suitable assumptions on the original constraints (\ref{eq:lincon}), this favorable block sparsity pattern allows us to \emph{guarantee} an interior-point method per-iteration cost of $O(n)$ time and memory, by using a specific fill-reducing permutation in computing the Cholesky factor of the normal matrix.
-After $O(\sqrt{n}\log(1/\epsilon))$ iterations, we arrive at an $\epsilon$-accurate solution of (\ref{eq:SDP}) in near-linear $O(n^{1.5}\log(1/\epsilon))$ time.
+Under suitable assumptions on the original constraints (\ref{eq:lincon}), this favorable block sparsity pattern allows us to \emph{guarantee} an interior-point method per-iteration cost of $O(\omega^{6}n)$ time and memory, by using a specific fill-reducing permutation in computing the Cholesky factor of the normal matrix.
+After $O(\sqrt{\omega n}\log(1/\epsilon))$ iterations, we arrive at an $\epsilon$-accurate solution of (\ref{eq:SDP}) in near-linear $O(\omega^{6.5}n^{1.5}\log(1/\epsilon))$ time.

-Our first main result guarantees the near-linear time figure for a class of semidefinite programs that we call \emph{partially separable semidefinite programs}.
+Our first main result guarantees these complexity figures for a class of semidefinite programs that we call \emph{partially separable semidefinite programs}.
 Our notion is an extension of the partially separable cones introduced by Sun, Andersen, and Vandenberghe~\cite{sun2014decomposition}, based in turn on the notion of partial separability due to Griewank and Toint~\cite{griewank1982partitioned}.
 We show that if an instance of (\ref{eq:SDP}) is partially separable, then an optimally sparse clique tree conversion reformulation can be constructed in $O(\omega^{3}n)$ time, and then solved using an interior-point method to $\epsilon$-accuracy in $O(\omega^{6.5}n^{1.5}\log(1/\epsilon))$ time.
 Afterwards, a corresponding $\epsilon$-accurate solution to (\ref{eq:SDP}) is recovered in $O(\omega^{3}n)$ time, for a complete end-to-end cost of $O(\omega^{6.5}n^{1.5}\log(1/\epsilon))$ time.